ligato/bgp-agent/examples/gobgp_watch_plugin/README.md

 ### Example run

-We will need 3 linux terminals.
+We will need 2 linux terminals.
 To differentiate commands in terminal we will use different [prompt string](http://www.linuxnix.com/linuxunix-shell-ps1-prompt-explained-in-detail) for each terminal:

-`[rr-bgp-server]$`

-* The terminal for BGP server inside the Route reflector docker container that acts as a Route reflector.
-We can see logs of the BGP server here.

-`[rr-manual-info-addition]$`
+`[route-reflector]$`

-* The terminal for adding the prefix/nexthop information directly to the BGP server(acting like Route reflector) in the Route reflector docker container.
+* The terminal for handling route reflector.
+We will start here the BGP server inside the Route reflector docker container that acts as a Route reflector.
+This terminal will be also used  for adding the prefix/nexthop information directly to the BGP server(acting like Route reflector) in the Route reflector docker container.

 `[host-go-runtime]$`